Posted on by Mahir

 The origin of the Maori has been reliably traced to the islands of Eastern Polynesia.
 Their journey to New Zealand from the mythical homeland Hawaiki occurred in a number of Epic Waka (canoe) voyages over a significant period of time.
 Legend has it that twelve large canoes each carried a different tribe (Iwi).
 Even today, most Maori people can tell which original tribe they are descendants of.

 By the end of the nineteenth century, the effects of early colonisation, wars and epidemics had reduced the Maori population to a low of around 40,000.
-In early 20th century, the Maori population numbers began to recover and Maori culture underwent a renaissance.
+In the early 20th century, the Maori population numbers began to recover and Maori culture underwent a renaissance.
 There are currently around 650,000 Maori in New Zealand.

 The early Maori were very peaceful in comparison to later generations, amongst whom a warfare culture emerged with many battles between tribes.